-Where schedules of rates reasonably cover the specific requirements, it is not necessary to seek/obtain Quotations.
+Where prices cover all the costs associated with the requirements, it is not necessary to seek Quotations from the panel.

-Where Notional Pricing does not reasonably cover the specific requirements, it will be necessary to seek/obtain Quotations from two or more of the panel suppliers.
+Where prices do not cover all the costs associated with the requirements or the rates are indicative only, then Quotations from two or more of the panel suppliers must be sought.